 - Digital strategy

-These changes meant that the CGMA Finance Leadership Program would need to be a customizable learning journey rather than a single linear path through the content.
-Customization would allow employers to designate their prioritized competencies and adapt the learning to the organizational needs.
-To that end, the Association asked Extension Engine to build a Custom Learning Experience with a configurable platform that would support employer priorities and individualized learning journeys.
-Extension Engine also provided significant input on program strategy, user experience, and instructional design.
+This means that the CGMA Finance Leadership Program needed to be a customizable learning journey rather than a single linear path through the content, allowing employers to adapt the learning to their needs.
+To that end, Extension Engine built a Custom Learning Experience with a configurable platform that would support employer priorities and individual learning journeys.
+We also provided significant input on strategy, user experience, and instructional design.

-Some defining factors contributed to shaping course design, not least being its constituents.
-A key attribute of course participants is diversity.
-Candidates seeking the CGMA designation range from millennials to established professionals who have been working in the field for years or even decades.
-Preexisting mastery of the required competencies varies greatly, from recent graduates to old pros.
-Some candidates need to review and reinforce the basics; others are more than ready to take on strategic planning, problem solving, and risk management.
-Clearly, the learning experience can not be “one size fits all.”
+A key attribute of CGMA learners is diversity.
+Candidates range from millennials to established professionals with years or even decades of experience in the field.
+Some candidates need to review and reinforce the basics; others are more than ready to take on higher-level subjects.
+From the outset, it was clear that the learning experience could not be “one size fits all.”

-Another consideration is time to efficacy.
-While CGMA candidates are highly motivated, they are also pressed for time, and they have little desire to spend weeks or months relearning material they have already mastered.
-By the same token, their employers are eager to put the new competencies to work as quickly as possible.
+In addition, CGMA candidates are highly motivated, but also pressed for time, with little desire to spend weeks or months relearning material they have already mastered.
+Their employers are likewise eager to put their new skills to work as quickly as possible.

-The Association needed to find a way to ensure that no one spent time spinning their wheels but that instead candidates were efficiently directed to the most appropriate learning materials for their individual level of mastery and learning speed.
-This required a level of learner centricity rarely found in online learning.
+The Association needed to direct learners to the most appropriate materials for their individual knowledge and learning speed, a level of learner centricity rarely found in online courses.